siconge/Tencent-HQ-BIM-Data-Pipeline-with-AWS/README.md

 ## System Setup
 1. Clone the repository.
 2. Register your app in the Autodesk Developer Portal to obtain APS client credentials:
-    - Create an app and note the client ID and secret.
+    - Create an app and note the client ID and client secret.
     - Ensure your Revit model is accessible in BIM 360.
 3. Configure AWS environment:
     - Create an IAM user with `AdministratorAccess` policy.